 NAICS 441210—Recreational vehicle dealers includes establishments that retail new and/or used recreational vehicles commonly referred to as RVs or retailing these new vehicles in combination with activities, such as repair services and selling replacement parts and accessories.

-NAICS 441320—Tire dealers includes establishments that retail new and/or used tires and tubes or retailing new tires in combination with automotive repair services.
+NAICS 441340—Tire dealers includes establishments primarily engaged in retailing new and/or used tires and tubes or retailing new tires in combination with automotive repair services.

 NAICS 444100—Building material and supplies dealers includes the following industries:

 UPDATED In order to reflect changes in the 2022 NAICS classifications, NAICS 444220 was recoded to 444240: